adasegroup/ML2020_seminars/README.md

 # ML2020_seminars

-This is a repository containing seminars for the Skoltech's Machine Learning course (MA060018), which is taking place during Term 3, 2020.
+This is a repository containing seminars for the Skoltech's Machine Learning course (MA060018), which is held at Term 3, 2020.

 ## The list of the current seminars published (will be updated with time):
 * SEMINAR 1 (04.02): Ilya Trofimov - Introduction to Python and Machine Learning